Longsword

 Inv. no.: PD1038 / MAS 292 / A.G.
 3

-This type of European sword was mostly used between the late Middle Ages and the Renaissance.
-It stood out due to its dimensions and, for this reason, longswords were usually wielded with both hands – hence other aliases like mandoble or two-handed sword.
-However, longswords could also be wielded by one hand while the other held the blade in order to enhance the control of the thrusts.
+This type of European sword was chiefly used between the Late Middle Ages and the Renaissance.
+It was broader than other swords and, consequently, it was customarily handled with both hands – which is why it is also known as mandoble or two-handed sword.
+However, longswords could also be held in one hand, while the other hand was set on the blade to better control the blows dealt.

-Longswords were used in the battlefield to strike the opponent from above or to pierce the heavy armour of the time.
-They were commonly used to break lines of pikemen so the cavalry could breach formations.
+Longswords were used in battle to strike opponents from above or to pierce the heavy armour of the time.
+It was commonly used to open breaches in pike men regiments, allowing the passage of the cavalry into the enemy formations.